-All intra-group transactions, balances, income and expenses are eliminated in full on consolidation.
-In the separate financial statements of the Company, intra-group transactions ('common control transactions') are generally accounted for by reference to the existing (consolidated) book value of the items.
-Where the transaction value of common control transactions differ from their consolidated book value, the difference is recognised as a contribution by or distribution to equity participants by the transacting entities.
+All intra-group transactions, balances, income and expenses are eliminated in full on consolidatic financial statements of the Company, intra-group transactions ('common control transactions') are ge for by reference to the existing (consolidated) book value of the items.
+Where the transaction value of transactions differ from their consolidated book value, the difference is recognised as a contribution to equity participants by the transacting entities.